 Card Trick Sleights And Sleight Of Hand

-Card sleights are very useful moves used to assist a magician to perform a card trick.
+Card sleights including the double lift are very useful moves used to assist a magician to perform a card trick.
 The noun sleight refers to cunning or cleverness so together with a little misdirection these moves can help a trick achieve a very powerful effect.

 Some sleights require greater hand dexterity than others but this page shows the workings of a few popular easy ones that when combined with a little practice will help you to achieve some spectacular magic effects.